githubmaxcs/githubmaxcs.github.io/_posts/2022-08-30-doomsday-algorithm.md

 layout: post
 title: Doomsday Algorithm
 subtitle: Calculate the Day of the Week for a Given Date
-tags: [mathematics, modular arithmetic, doomsday algorithm]
+tags: [mathematics, modular arithmetic, doomsday algorithm, python]
 ---

 Suppose we wish to determine the day of the week for a given date, say, June 16, 1904.
 We can, of course, search for the day of the week using Google, but we don’t need Google!
 We can use the [**Doomsday Algorithm**](https://en.wikipedia.org/wiki/Doomsday_rule).
 The Doomsday Algorithm, devised by the English mathematician [John Conway]( https://en.wikipedia.org/wiki/John_Horton_Conway), is a method to determine the day of the week for a given date, and in this post we’ll learn how to determine that June 16, 1904 was a Thursday.